-UPDATED 29Nov2018: Building scale models is a great way to help make design decisions about renovation and new construction.
+Building a scale model of a new addition, small outbuilding or even a brand new home is a great way to help make design decisions properly.
 Models let you plan proportions, experiment with window and door layout, practice how framing goes together and get familiar with the construction process when all mistakes are small.
 You’ll even have a nice memento of the project after you’re down.
 Scale models are also fun for kids to build and to learn how building frames go together.

 Click below to watch some of the ways I build scale architectural models.
 Video transcript below, too.